DoloresMu/ZKP-blockchain/README.md

 ## Interactive Proof vs Zero knowledge Proof
 In the exciting and ever-changing world of cryptocurrency, you might come across the abbreviation "ZK".
 Typically, this refers to "zero knowledge", which is often associated with something called "zero knowledge proofs".
 However, it's important to note that in some cases, "ZK" might actually stand for "interactive proofs".
 This can be confusing for those who aren't familiar with the difference between the two.

-To help clarify, let's use an example: imagine you're playing a game of "guess the secret number" with a friend.
-You choose a number between 1 and 100, and your friend has to guess what it is by asking you a series of yes-or-no questions.
-This is kind of like an interactive proof, where your friend is the verifier trying to prove that they know the secret number.
+To provide a concrete illustration of the concept, consider the following scenario: Imagine that you make a claim to your friend that you possess the ability to differentiate the two faces of any coin.
+To put your assertion to the test, your friend hands you a random coin and asks you to demonstrate your ability by describing how you differentiate the two faces.
+After several rounds of this exercise, your friend becomes convinced that you possess the ability to distinguish the two sides of a coin.

+In this example, your friend serves as the verifier, seeking to determine whether your claim of coin differentiation is genuine.
+You, on the other hand, act as the prover, seeking to convince your friend of your ability without revealing the details of your method.
+This scenario resembles an interactive proof, in which the verifier challenges the prover to demonstrate their knowledge, and the prover responds with evidence that satisfies the verifier's demands.

 On the other hand, zero knowledge proofs are a little different.
-Instead of trying to guess the secret number, imagine you're trying to prove to your friend that you know the secret number without actually telling them what it is.
-You might do this by performing a series of mathematical calculations that demonstrate your knowledge of the number, but without revealing the number itself.
-This is the basic idea behind zero knowledge proofs.
+This time you do not want to reveal how you differentiate the two faces.
+In this case, you and your friend both know the initial state of the coin, and you turn away while your friend decides whether to flip the coin or leave it in its current state.
+When you turn back, your friend asks you whether or not the coin has been flipped.
+If you can consistently answer correctly, your friend becomes convinced of your ability to differentiate the two faces of the coin.

 |||
 | --- | --- |
 | <img src="image/IP.png" align="left" width="300" /> | <img src="image/ZKP.png" align="left" width="300" /> | This is the text that will appear next to the images. |